Professor Rik Drummond-Brydson

 - Consortium Chair National SuperSTEM facility at Daresbury

-I coordinate the Materials Characterisation Research group including the interdisciplinary Electron Microscopy (LEMAS) Centre, an EPSRC funded external user access (LENNF) facility and the UK National Electron Microscopy facility (www.superstem.com).
+I coordinate the Materials Characterisation Research group including the interdisciplinary Electron Microscopy (LEMAS) Centre, an EPSRC funded external user access (LENNF) facility and lead the Advisory Board for the UK National Electron Microscopy facility (www.superstem.com).
+I lead the Analytical Science Research Theme in the new Bragg Centre for Materials Research at the University of Leeds.

-My research interests focus on applying high spatial resolution characterisation methods (such as microscopies and surface analysis) to the structural and chemical analysis of engineering materials for functional, environmental and medical applications, with particular interest in nanomaterials (nanoparticles and nanowires/tubes) and lately soft materials.
+My research interests focus on applying high spatial resolution characterisation methods (such as microscopies and surface analysis) to the structural and chemical analysis of engineering materials for functional, environmental and medical applications, with particular interest in nanomaterials (nanoparticles and nanowires/tubes) and more lately beam sensitive and soft materials as well as multiphase solid/liquid systems.
 I am also interested in in-situ measurements on individual nano-objects and combining modelling methods with experimental measurements either in a predictive or explanatory way.

 - B.Sc.
 (Chemistry and Mathematics, Class I) Leeds University, 1988